 In November 2008, Dr. Wendy Brewster began as the new director, and in February 2009, CWHR moved to its present offices in Southern Village.
 A new vision and mission were crafted, focusing on increasing research collaborations, enhancing existing research efforts in all areas of women’s health and wellness, identifying new areas for research, and strengthening the measurement of long-term improvement of the health of the women of North Carolina.

-The Center has submitted more than 300 proposals since 2004 for funding.
+Since 2004, Center grants have secured over $50 million in funding.
 Organizations we have worked with include the National Institutes of health (NIH), the Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), Patient-Centered Outcomes Research Institute (PCORI), and other federal agencies, private foundations, and multiple pharmaceutical companies conducting clinical trials.
 Today, an average grant submitted to one of the institutes of the NIH has less than a 15% chance of being funded; the average funding rate on proposals CWHR administers is approximately 41% overall.